 The creation of virtual machines on AQEMU is very easy and quick.
 You can add/remove devices on fly and HDD image creation tool is also available to convert the different images from one to other formats.

 If somebody is looking for lightweight HTML5 based KVM-based virtual machine management tool then Kimchi can be an option.
-Its management interface is very straight forward with minimal options those need to manage VMs.
+Its management interface is very straight forward with minimal options that need to manage VMs.
 It also manages the guest KVM through the libvirt module.
 Kimchi runs as a Wok plugin, so the users first need to install the WOK on their Linux systems to work with Kimchi.
 It supports

 It is designed to make it as easy as possible to get started with KVM and create VMs.
 It supports RHEL/Fedora, Debian/Ubuntu, and openSUSE systems.

 WebVirtMgr is another libvirt-based Web interface for managing virtual machines.
 Also, provide a VMC viewer to offer full graphical control for guest operating.
-Also, from its interface one can create and configure new guest machine and allocation of resources can be done too.
+Also, from its interface one can create and configure the new guest machine and allocation of resources can be done too.
 KVM is currently the only hypervisor supported.

 Few other options: